karanchahal/karanchahal.github.io/_posts/2018-04-15-Go-:-A-Tour-Of-Go.md

-We can turn this around and tell the channel that we are tired of listening to him.
+We can turn this around and tell the channel that we are tired of listening to it.

 ```
 quit := make(chan bool)

     c := boring("Joe", quit)